ZettaBite4031/Matrixine/README.md

 <img src="https://img.shields.io/badge/Discord.py-v2.5.2-blue" alt="Matrixine is made using Discord.py v2.5.2">
 </p>

+Click [**here**](https://discord.com/oauth2/authorize?client_id=1163917903435931659&permissions=8&scope=bot%20applications.commands) to add Matrixine to your server.
+Currently it requests Administrator, which isn't the best, but that will change as I further develop it.

 What is Matrixine?
 After all it is a made up word I thought sounded cool.
 Matrixine started as a hobby project more than anything.
 Simply just "Hey, this sounded cool."

 #### That was *four* years ago now.